Neotenic complex syndrome: Genetics

 In most of the patients analyzed, researchers identified missense de novo mutations in a set of genes.
 Mutations in three of these genes (DDX3X, TLK2 and HDAC8) were shared with those found in databases of individuals with developmental delay or autism spectrum disorder.
 A mutation in one gene (TMEM63B) was identified in a large knockout mouse study as likely to result in disease in humans.
 In two patients, a small (~150 kb) non-coding region of chromosome X was discovered to have a rare haplotype.
 This region appears to have regulatory functions (histone acetylation and DNase I hypersensitivity) and is in close proximity to several genes (AP1S2, MRX59, MRXSF, MRXS21, MRXS5 and PGS) involved in intellectual disability.
 The fact that NCS has so far only been found in females may be by chance or may be due to the X linkage of some of the genes and regions potentially responsible for NCS, in which the lack of a healthy copy on a second X chromosome could render the disease lethal in males.

 Whether or not these mutations contribute to NCS is unclear.
 Not enough research has been conducted, complicated by the rarity of the syndrome.
 Many genetic differences were noted to be insignificant, and the effects of mutations in some genes are currently beyond scientific understanding.

 History

 An 1888 article in the newspaper The Diamond Drill of Crystal Falls, Michigan, describes a 17-year-old girl from Stockerau, Vienna, named Maria Schumann.
 Due to her condition (identified at the time as "microcephaly"), she had never outgrown the mental state or size of an infant, but was of "sound composition".
-She could not speak or masticate, consumed only liquids and pulpy foods despite having all of her teeth, and often slept for 2 days and 2 nights at a time.
+She could not speak or chew, consumed only liquids and pulpy foods despite having all of her teeth, and often slept for 2 days and 2 nights at a time.